 Performance share units granted under the 2004 Incentive Plan are stock-based awards in which the number of shares ultimately received depends on the Company's performance against specified metrics over a one- to three-year performance period from the date of grant.
 These performance metrics are established by the Company at the beginning of the performance period.
 At the end of the performance period, the number of shares of stock that could be issued is fixed based upon the degree of achievement of the performance goals.
 The number of shares that could be issued can range from 0% to 200% of the participant's target award.
 Performance share units are initially valued at the Company's closing stock price on the date of grant.
-Compensation expense, net of estimated forfeitures, is recognized over the vesting period and will vary based on the anticipated performance level during the performance period.
+Stock compensation expense, net of estimated forfeitures, is recognized on a straight-line basis over the vesting period.
+The expense recognized over the vesting period is adjusted up or down based on the anticipated performance level during the performance period.
 If the performance metrics are not probable of achievement during the performance period, compensation expense would be reversed.
 The awards are forfeited if the threshold performance metrics are not achieved as of the end of the performance period.
-The performance units cliff-vest in full on the third anniversary of the date of grant.
+The performance share units cliff-vest in full three years from the date of grant.

-The Company granted 420,000, 510,000 and 453,000 performance share units during the years ended December 31, 2016, 2015 and 2014, respectively, at a weighted average grant-date fair value of \$8.61, \$7.96 and \$8.20 per share, respectively.
-The awards granted in 2016 are subject to a three-year performance period provided that (i) if certain first year performance goals are achieved, the participant could earn up to 50% of the three-year target award shares, subject to continued service through the vesting date, and (ii) if certain cumulative first and second year performance goals are achieved, the participant could earn up to an aggregate of 80% of the three-year target award shares (which includes any shares earned during the first year), subject to continued service through the vesting date.
-Based on the Company's performance in 2016, participants earned a minimum of 50% of the target award shares granted in 2016, subject to continued service through the vesting date.
-The awards granted in 2014 and 2015 were subject to a one-year performance period, subject to continued service through the vesting date.
-Based on the Company's performance in 2015 and 2014, the participants earned 130.2% and 131.5% of the target award, respectively.
-During the years ended December 31, 2016, 2015 and 2014, the Company recognized total compensation expense, net of estimated forfeitures, of \$4,536,000, \$2,607,000 and \$1,302,000, respectively, for performance share units.
-At December 31, 2016, the unamortized compensation expense related to these awards was \$5,465,000, which is expected to be recognized over a weighted-average period of 1.1 years.
+The Company granted 462,000, 420,000 and 510,000 performance share units during the years ended December 31, 2017, 2016 and 2015, respectively, at a weighted average grant-date fair value of \$10.68, \$8.61 and \$7.96 per share, respectively.
+The awards granted in 2017 and 2016 are subject to a three-year performance period provided that (i) if certain first year performance goals are achieved, the participant could earn up to 50% of the three-year target award shares, subject to continued service through the vesting date, and (ii) if certain cumulative first and second year performance goals are achieved, the participant could earn up to an aggregate of 80% of the three-year target award shares (which includes any shares earned during the first year), subject to continued service through the vesting date.
+Based on the Company's performance, participants earned a minimum of 50% of the target award shares granted in 2017 and 80% of the target award shares granted in 2016, subject to continued service through the vesting dates.
+The awards granted in 2015 were subject to a one-year performance period, subject to continued service through the vesting date.
+Based on the Company's performance in 2015 the participants earned 130.2% of the target award.

+During the years ended December 31, 2017, 2016 and 2015, the Company recognized total compensation expense, net of estimated forfeitures, of \$7,075,000, \$4,536,000 and \$2,607,000, respectively, for performance share units.
+At December 31, 2017, the unamortized compensation expense related to these awards was \$9,083,000, which is expected to be recognized over a weighted-average period of 1.2 years.

-The table below is a roll-forward of the activity for performance share units during the 12 months ended December 31, 2016 (in thousands, except fair value amounts):
+The table below is a roll-forward of the activity for performance share units during the 12 months ended December 31, 2017 (in thousands, except fair value amounts):